jundalisay/spblist/content/en/research/mohammad/quran/sura-017a.md

 - Killing them is a grave sin.
 - Do not come near adultery.

-33. And do not kill the soul which Allah has made sacred, except in the course of justice.
+33. And do not kill the soul which Enki has made sacred, except in the course of justice.
 - If someone is killed unjustly, We have given his next of kin certain authority.
 - But he should not be excessive in killing, for he will be supported.